vZome/vzome/online/README.md

 ## Legacy Code Dev Workflow

-This workflow assumes you have already performed the quick-start workflow above.
 You'll need [Maven](https://maven.apache.org/) installed for these steps.

 The vZome legacy code is part of the Java code from this repository (for desktop vZome)